What Happens to Astronauts During a Government Shutdown?

 “To protect the life of the crew as well as the assets themselves, we would continue to support planned operations of the ISS during any funding hiatus,” states a NASA plan, published in November, that outlines protocols for a potential government shutdown.

-In addition to the ISS, NASA will continue with “space launch hardware activities, which are necessary to prevent harm to life or property.”
+In addition to the ISS, NASA will continue with “space-launch hardware processing activities, which are necessary to prevent harm to life or property.”
 This could mean continuing work on the James Webb Space Telescope, which has undergone months of testing at Johnson Space Center in Houston in preparation for its launch in spring 2019.
 Satellite missions that are in orbit and operating will keep humming along, while the work on satellite missions that haven’t launched yet would be suspended.

 As for staff on the ground, NASA headquarters advises the directors of its various centers around the country on who should keep working and who should stay home.
 Employees in both categories are furloughed, made to wait for their pay until after Congress approves funding legislation.

 The number of employees at all of the agency’s facilities would shrink dramatically.
-According to a chart included in NASA’s shutdown plan, based on 2015 staffing levels, the workforce at the Goddard Space Flight Center in Maryland, the agency’s largest facility by staff size, the workforce would be reduced from 3,223 to 334.
-About 193 employees would remain on call in case of emergencies.
-At Johnson Space Center, a staff of 3,057 would dwindle to 173, with 400 on call.
+According to a chart included in NASA’s shutdown plan, based on 2015 staffing levels, the workforce at the Goddard Spaceflight Center in Maryland, the agency’s largest facility by staff size, would be reduced from 3,244 to 221.
+Two hundred twenty-six employees would remain on call in case of emergencies.
+At Johnson Space Center, a staff of 3,095 would dwindle to 175, with 398 on call.

 NASA centers and facilities close to the public, and the agency suspends use of its website and any streaming of its operations online.
-This means that, if the shutdown continues until next week, a spacewalk outside the ISS scheduled for Tuesday will not be televised.
+This means that, if the shutdown continues until next week, a space walk outside the ISS scheduled for Tuesday will not be televised.

 The shutdown could potentially affect one of the agency’s commercial partners, SpaceX, Elon Musk’s company.
 SpaceX expects to conduct a major engine test of its Falcon Heavy rocket sometime this weekend at a launchpad at NASA’s Kennedy Space Center in Florida that the company has leased from the agency since 2014.
 The static-fire test doesn’t require any NASA involvement, but the shutdown may affect staffing and operations in and around the spaceflight center, creating unusual conditions for such a high-stakes procedure.
 SpaceX has not yet responded to a request for comment on the status of potential testing.